 In times to come inquiring minds may ask,

-Who was this woman that could hearts so move
+Who was this damsel that could hearts so move

 That poets in proud verse devote sweet task

 To cast in ink her virtues there to prove?

 So was she then as grand as they have deemed